justin.dallmann [at] usc [dot] edu

 "On Credence-first Views and the Norms Governing Outright Belief."

 "Existence and the Cognitive Event-type Theory of Propositions."

 Below are some reference resources on argument which are inspired by Feldman's Reason and Argument:

 For those who are tired of "Blackboard" and other university communication websites, I strongly endorse the use of edmodo.com as an educational social-media option for stimulating philosophical discussion outside of class.

 Mudd Hall Philosophy Library

-(Forth) "Historicist Theories of Rationality", Edward N. Zalta (ed.), The Stanford Encyclopedia of Philosophy, Winter 2014 edition.
-With Carl Matheson.
+"Historicist Theories of Scientific Rationality", with Carl Matheson, in Edward Zalta (ed.), The Stanford Encyclopedia of Philosophy, Fall 2014 edition.

 (November, 2012) "A Normatively Adequate Credal Reductivism."

 (2011) "The 'Real Self' - A Frankfurtian Account."